xiaoguazh/ma-de/README.md

-# ma-de
+INTRODUCTION

   This project is to make a common framework for managing the associations or dependencies, it can be flexibly extended to support different needs.

+---END---